Differentiated Instruction, Made Easy

 What's different about English Islands?

-The ability for students to actually read the words out loud so that they’re orally speaking it.
+The ability for students to actually read the words out loud.
 When they’re reading in their head, they aren’t always reading.
 They might be skimming or trying to get through as fast as possible.

 Also I love that it records the students so I can hear them read aloud.
 With most platforms you don’t get to hear that.
 That’s one of my favourite parts of the platform.